h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 Implementations should rely on the underlying TLS library to perform ALPN version negotiation.
 That is, implementations should supply a list of permitted ALPN strings to the TLS library, and let it return the negotiated value.

 There are few other opportunities for security issues.
 If an implementation gets ALPN negotiation wrong, then the wrong application data will be transported inside of TLS.
 While RADIUS/1.0 and RADIUS/1.1 share similar packet formats, the protocols are not mutually compatible.

+When an implementation receives the packets for a RADIUS version which is not supported by this connection, it will not be able to process the packets.
+Implementations can produce log messages indicating that the application-layer data is unexpected, and close the connection.
+In addition, the implementations which see the incorrect application data already have full access to all secrets, passwords, etc. being transported, so any protocol differences do not result any security issue.
+Since all of the application data is protected by TLS, there is no possibility for an attacker to obtain any extra data as a result of this misconfiguration.

 RADIUS/1.0 requests sent over a RADIUS/1.1 connection may be accepted by the RADIUS/1.1 server, as the server will ignore the ID field, and try to use portions of the Request Authenticator as a Token.
 However, the reply from the RADIUS/1.1 server will fail the Response Authenticator validation by the RADIUS/1.0 client.
 The responses will therefore be dropped.
 The client will generally log these failures, and an administrator will address the issue.